shiwaforce/pocok.io/source/documentation/index.md

 - configure plans for demo purposes with predefined content, so any one in your team could demonstrate any project to the client with easy.

-### Pocok Repo.
+### Proco Repo.
-Pocok Repo - is a collection of Pocok Projects.
+Proco Repo - is a collection of Proco Projects.
-With the help of Pocok Repo you will be able to organise and manage your projects in a simple way.
+With the help of Proco Repo you will be able to organise and manage your projects in a simple way.
-Pocok Repo example:
+Proco Repo example:
 ```
 my-project-1:
-  file: pocok.yaml
+  file: proco.yaml
   git: ssh://git@git-server.com/my-project-1
 my-project-2:
-  file: pocok.yaml
+  file: proco.yaml
   git: ssh://git@git-server.com/my-project-2
 ```

-### Pocok Catalog
+### Proco Catalog
-Pocok Catalog - is a collection of Pocok Repos.
-Add multiple Pocok Repos form same or different resources.
+Proco Catalog - is a collection of Proco Repos.
+Add multiple Proco Repos form same or different resources.